msakho/health-check-70/README.md

 What is it?
 -----------

-Implementation of a reliable health check for cache status, including application level checks.
+Implementation of a reliable health check for application level checks.

 A thread is scheduled for each configured cache to check via EAP 7.x ManagedScheduledExecutorService